Kupittaa railway station

 Kupittaa railway station (Kupittaan rautatieasema, Kuppis järnvägsstation) is located in the Kupittaa district of Turku, Finland.
 The station is located about three kilometres from the Turku Central railway station in the immediate vicinity of the Turku Science Park.
 All trains between Helsinki and Turku stop at Kupittaa.
-The station is part of the Turku traffic point, and traffic control is handled from Turku Central railway station.
-The station has bus connections to Turku internal lines 32, 42 and 58 and regional line 110.
+Signalling is handled from Turku Central railway station.
+The station has bus connections to Föli lines 32, 42, 58 and 110.

 The old station building at Kupittaa dates back to 1914 and is located about a hundred metres to the northwest of the current station.
 The building was designed by John Stolpe.
 The previous name of the station, used until 1946, was Turku Itäinen (Swedish: Åbo Östra).
 All trains between Helsinki and Turku stop at Kupittaa.
-The station has a middle platform with tracks on either side.
-Track 1 is for trains to Helsinki and track 2 is for trains to Turku.